xtrinch/sensor-dashboard-react-frontend/README.md

-# Ark blockhain sensors browser

-This repo will pull data from ARK devnet blockhain, interpret its `vendor data` field as a sensor measurement and display it on a 4-sensor dashboard.
-One wallet address represents one sensor and its transactions represent its measurements.
-You can add as many sensors as your want to the dashboard, displaying only those you want visible with the visibility toggle.

-Read more about the ARK blockchain and how to send your own sensor data to it at [Ark](https://ark.io/) pages.

-For a quick look, check out the [dashboard screenshot](https://github.com/xtrinch/ark-blockchain-sensors-browser/blob/master/screenshots/screenshot1.png).
+# Sensor dashboard - react frontend

+This is the frontend repo for the sensor dashboard.

 ## Technology stack:

 - React
 - MobX for state management
 - Eslint for linting
-- VictoryCharts for chart display
+- ReCharts for chart display

 ## Setup